SRJPE/JPE-datasets/scripts/deer-creek-upstream-passage-monitoring/deer-creek-upstream-passage-monitoring.md

 **NA and Unknown Values**

--   0 % of values in the `date` column are NA.
+-   0 % of values in the `temperature` column are NA.

+### Notes and Issues

+-   Temperature in F?
+Need to double check

+-   Units for flow?

 ### Add cleaned data back onto google cloud